maniharshith68/maniharshith68.github.io/README.md

 portfolio/
 ├── index.html              # Entire site — HTML + CSS + JS in one file
 ├── professional_photo.png  # Your profile photo (768×1344)
-├── harshith_resume.pdf     # Resume (linked in the hero Resume button) └── README.md               # This file
+├── resume.pdf              # Resume (linked in the hero Resume button) └── README.md               # This file
 ```